NHSDigital/communications-manager-api/README.md

 ##### Set up

 Before running the integration tests against dynamic environments you need to generate an [apigee access token](https://nhsd-confluence.digital.nhs.uk/display/APM/Test+Utils+2.0%3A+Running+tests).
-To generate a token run the following command, you will then be prompted to log in to apigee with your username, password and MFA code.
+To generate a token you will first need to make sure you have [get\_token](https://docs.apigee.com/api-platform/system-administration/auth-tools#install) installed.
+Then run the following command, you will then be prompted to log in to apigee with your username, password and MFA code.

 ```
 export APIGEE_ACCESS_TOKEN=$(SSO_LOGIN_URL=https://login.apigee.com get_token)